AdiChops/Ironfortune/README.md

 ## User Health
 If a user reaches 0 health, they will lose a certain amount of XP, depending on the level they are at.
 After each match, the user’s health regenerates to the full amount.
 ## Other Things
 Since the game is text-based, there will be certain commands to use a move.
-If I have the time, I may include a guide to fully explain the move/item in more detail, but when buying items/moves, there will be a brief description about the it.
+When buying items/moves, there will be a brief description about the it.
-While discussing my project with other classmates, one classmate (Amelie) had the idea of including terminal graphics, which I also liked and may include in my project.

 ## Potential Extensions
 There are many potential extensions to this project, for example: